This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Our favorite spot is a local favorite named, Seashells, where you sit crossed legged and eat with your hands, outside, under a wooden gazebo.
+Our favorite spot is a local favorite named, Seashells Restaurant, where you sit crossed-legged and eat with your hands, outside, under a wooden gazebo.

 The cuisine served is absolutely delicious.
 Order the fried chicken and the crabs which are their specialty, and don’t forget to get some coconut rice to go along with it.

 However, if there is one quintessential dish that needs to be tried, it is a soup called, Laksa.
 It’s Malaysia in a soup bowl.

-The broth is fish and tamarind base and has an almost cream-like texture created by coconut milk.
+The taste profile is a fine mix of Chinese and Indian cuisine.
+The broth is a fish and tamarind base and has an almost cream-like texture created by coconut milk.
 The protein of choice is usually fish or chicken.